 That depends.
-Excess charges are allowable for Part B. If the service is deemed an inpatient, there should be no excess charges.
+Excess charges are allowable for Part B. There should be no excess charges if the service is deemed an inpatient.
 It’ll fall under Part B if it’s outpatient, and excess charges can apply.

 Find a Medicare Supplement plan with excess charge coverage